spring-projects/spring-framework/import-into-eclipse.md

 In any case, please do not check in your own generated `.classpath` file, `.project` file, or `.settings` folder.
 You'll notice these files are already intentionally in `.gitignore`.
-The same policy holds for IDEA metadata.
+The same policy holds for IntelliJ IDEA metadata.